School Re-Entry Plan 2021-22

 ■ using one of the highest grade filters available

 ■ more frequent filter changes scheduled throughout the year

 ■ extending running time for mechanical systems by four hours during school days

 ■ mechanical systems are inspected on an ongoing basis throughout the year

 ● All Division buildings have mechanical systems that allow for fresh air intake.
 When weather allows, we encourage schools to open classroom windows and use outdoor learning spaces.

-● Schools will continue with the enhanced cleaning practices that began last year, including regular cleaning and disinfecting of high touch surfaces.
+● Schools will continue with enhanced cleaning practices, including regular cleaning and disinfecting of high touch surfaces.

 Each school may consider controls to mitigate high traffic areas.
 This may include:

 ● Staggering start and end times for classes and breaks to avoid crowded hallways.

 ● No sharing of lockers.
 Some schools may stagger usage and times for students to access their lockers.